 But that’s not reality.

 There are a million little things to consider when defining who you can do your best work for.
-Qualifying leads helps you find those people you can help the most.
+Building a lead qualification process helps you find those people you can help the most.

 Your best clients aren’t just rockstars because they paid you the quickest; they’re the ones that make you look good too.
-It all comes down to the fact that they are qualified to work with you, and you are best suited to help them.
+They had pain points that you were uniquely suited to solve.
+Basically, they are qualified to work with you, and you are best suited to help them.

 Finding Your Target Market

 A crucial part of what we do with our clients is to outline the sales process.
-The first step is defining your target market.
+The first step is defining your ideal customer persona.

 What made those experiences so bad?
-Was it unreasonable expectations?
+Was it due to unreasonable expectations?
 Misunderstandings and disappointments?
-Think about what made them less than fun to work with and write it down.
-(Having these things documented helps you create the necessary steps in your sales process.)
+Think about what made them less fun to work with and write it down.
+(Documenting these things helps you create the necessary steps in your sales process.)

 Now, think about your best clients.
 The ones that sing your praises to everybody, and the ones you’ve never had any significant issues with.